Holiday Fun in Grand Rapids

 Pin it!

 Enjoy Michigan’s largest light show at Lake Michigan Credit Union Ballpark.
 With over 50 animated displays the whole family will be entertained for the two-mile route.
 Worried about taking the family out in the cold for that long?
 Head over to their website, and learn more about how you view the whole show from the comfort of your car.
-The different light shows and events start November 11 (ONE NIGHT ONLY Winter Walk Through) and run through December 31, the cost for the show starts at $30 per car (Some events are $12-$20 depending on age and event type).
+The different light shows and events start November 23-24 (Winter Walk Through) and run through December 31, the cost for the show starts at $15 per car (Some events are $30+ depending on age and event type).

 Want more Christmas lights in Grand Rapids?
-Frederik Meijer Gardens & Sculpture Park begin their spectacular Santa Visits on November 21 and run through January 7.
+Frederik Meijer Gardens & Sculpture Park begin their spectacular Santa Visits on November 27 and run through January 4.
 Over 350,000 lights illuminate the park, filling 46 exhibits with holiday cheer and helping celebrate the ways different cultures ring in the holidays across the world.
 New this year is added indoor lighting as well as a new UNIVERSITY OF MICHIGAN HEALTH-WEST: CHRISTMAS & HOLIDAY TRADITIONS!
-And don’t miss their new reimagining of last year’s light show- now a walk-through experience!
+While there are no updates on the light show, please check back to see if they add one closer to the christmas season.

 West Holiday Pops

 Take in all of the holiday wonders in downtown Grand Rapids with a horse-drawn carriage ride through the city.
 With your choice of ½ hour or hour rides, you can enjoy the downtown in a new way.
 Bring your significant other for a romantic stroll or bring your children and watch their eyes light up as they enjoy this unique experience.
 Rides are available on Friday and Saturday evenings beginning at 7 p.m. for reservation or walk-up.
-Per their website, walk-up rides are available based on availability.
+Per their website, walk-up rides are available based on availability and are priced at $50/half hour or $80/hour (Prices go up $10 for Winter Season, starting December 1).
 Looking to ride another evening?
-Other days and times are available by appointment only. *Keep in mind that fall rates run through November 30 and Winter rates begin December 1.
+Other days and times are available by appointment, just visit their website or give them a call!

 Christmas Pub Crawl Event

-Join the lucky number 7th annual 12 bars of Christmas crawl!
+Join the lucky number 8th annual 12 Bars of Christmas Grand Rapids Bar Crawl!
 This is an adults-only 21+ celebration you won’t want to miss.
-Taking place on December 2 from 12 to 8 p.m., put on your best holiday onesie, Santa suit, or ugly sweater for the most wonderful crawl of the year.
-Explore the following bars and enjoy specials at each location as part of the event; The Bob, Gilly’s, Bobarino’s, Flanagan’s, Tin Can, Uccello’s, and more.
+Taking place on December 14 from 12 to 8 p.m., put on your best holiday onesie, Santa suit, or ugly sweater for the most wonderful crawl of the year.
+Start out at The Tin Can, then explore the following bars and enjoy specials at each location as part of the event; The Bob, Gilly’s, Bobarino’s, Flanagan’s, Uccello’s, and more.
 Check out their Eventbrite page, for more information and updates on the event.
 Ticket sales end soon, so make sure to grab your spot.
-Grab your partner or buddy and get ready to have an amazing evening full of laughter, cheer and adventure.
+Grab your partner or friends and get ready to have an amazing evening full of laughter, cheer and adventure.

 Trans Siberian Orchestra